A national wholesale distributor case study

 "We're an extension of the customer's business.
 They must feel like we are representing their business and not our own,"

-—Andy Moses, senior vice president of global products for Penske Logistics
+—Andy Moses, senior vice president of sales and solutions for Penske Logistics